Here's where to find the Pixel 6 and Pixel 6 Pro in stock [Updated]

 Google Store

-- Pixel 6 — On backorder, ships mid-late November depending on color
+- Pixel 6 — On backorder, ships mid to late November depending on color

 - Verizon-activated models are in stock.